Creatiwity/witycms-doc/installation.md

 You can either connect to your home page, or to the administration panel with the two buttons:
 * **"Home" button**: you are redirected on your website's home you chose during the second installation step.
-* **"Administration" button**: you are redirected on the back office app you chose during the second installation step.
+* **"Administration" button**: you are redirected on the back office.
 You need to login with the information you provided during the last step of your installation.